Richiban/CodeFlea/README.md

 # Basic operation

-CodeFlea is a modal extension (such as Vim or Helix), meaning that pressing a key will not enter text unless the editor is in **insert** mode.
+CodeFlea is a modal extension (such as Vim or Helix), meaning that pressing a key will not enter text unless the editor is in **Insert** mode.

 There are three modes in CodeFlea: